olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 # Forward-and-Backward-Propagation-in-MLP
 -- Yuanshan Zhang

-I here provide a well-explained forward and backward propagation in MLP
+I here provide a theoretical explanation for forward and backward propagation in MLP.
+Then, I will use theoretical formulas to calculate the gradients and compare them to the calculation using PyTorch

 ## MLP Structure
 A typical MLP is structured as follows:
 ![示例图片](images/MLP.png)
 MLP consists of: 1. layers(an input layer, hidden layers, and an output layer) 2. activation neurons 3. bias units 4. weights.
 We can observe that activation neurons of two neighbor layers are connected by weights, and biases of the current layer are broadcasted to the activation neurons on the next layer.

 Definitions:
-- $A^{(0)}$ is the activation matrix with number of neurons equal to the number of input features for each sample on the input layer
+- $A^{(0)}$ is the activation matrix with the number of neurons equal to the number of input features for each sample on the input layer
-- $A^{(L)}$ is the activation matrix with number of neurons equal to the number of output features for each sample on the output layer
+- $A^{(L)}$ is the activation matrix with the number of neurons equal to the number of output features for each sample on the output layer
 - $A^{(l)}$ is the activation matrix with $P$ neurons for each sample on the $l$ th hidden layer
 - $A^{(l+1)}$ is the activation matrix with $Q$ neurons for each sample on the $(l+1)$ th hidden layer
 - $W^{(l)}$ is the weight matrix connecting the activation neurons on the lth hidden layer to the activation neurons $(l+1)$ th hidden layer